philipcwhite/Monitoring/README.md

 ## Updates

+09/25/2018 - Added processed field to agentevents and notifyrule table for event processing.
+The processed field is what the event engine will queue off of to process notifications.
+The event engine will serve two tasks.
+It will generate events when agents have not responded, and it will process event rules.
+In this iteration of the application rules will be based off matching event text.

 09/24/2018 - Added paginatation to the index view.
 Removed Subscriptions.
 Soon to be replaced with Notifications.

 09/22/2018 - Updated device page and CSS.